code-warrior/git-workshop/git-workshop.md

 ## Adding Files to the Repository
 `git add <filename>`

-If you only wanted to add a single file, you could do so as follows:
+You could also add a single file, as follows:

         git add <filename>